 A lot of exhibition proposals came across my desk when I worked in art museums.
 Most were from exhibition touring companies, but some were from individual artists or art organizations.

 In the museum, it was important that any exhibition we booked from outside our collection was (1) fundable, (2) educational, and (3) something that would bring people into our galleries.

 Curators don’t always have ultimate control over what is exhibited.
-They must consult with educators (What programs could we line up with this exhibit?
-Would school groups come to see this?), development directors (Could we get a grant for this?
-Is there a major donor that would partially fund this?), the board of directors, and, of course, the director.
+They must consult with educators (What programs could we line up with this exhibition?
+Would school groups come to see this?) … development directors (Could we get a grant for this?
+Is there a major donor that would partially fund this?) … the board of directors … and, of course, the director.

 I would say that 90% of the proposals from individual artists that came across my desk showed very little understanding of how a museum operates.
 They didn’t address our collections or ongoing exhibition program.